oliverklee/ext-oelib/Documentation/Tutorial/UsingTheTestingFrameworkForUnitTests/Index.rst

 You need the following stuff before you start:

 - This extension (tx\_oelib) must be installed

-- PHPUnit must be installed - we prefer to use the extension tx\_phpunit by Kasper Ligaard that integrates PHPUnit in the TYPO3 back end

-- All non-system tables of the extension you're about to write unit tests need to contain the column “is\_dummy\_record” (needed for easy removal of the dummy records) – you can see an example for the SQL definition in the ext\_tables.sql file of oelib.
-You don't need to add this column to the system tables  *pages, tt\_content* etc., though, as this extension already provides the necessary columns for those tables.

-- For non-system but foreign extension tables you're about to write unit tests need to contain the column built using your extension key as prefix followed by “\_is\_dummy\_record” e.g.
-  “tx\_seminars\_is\_dummy\_record” if your extension key is “tx\_seminars”.
-The extension key then has to be set via the second parameter of the constructor when creating an instance of the testing framework.

 - You'll have to write your own test suite for your extension